Introduction

 Here's something that should bother you.

 In January 2026, the President of the United States floated tariff threats over Greenland.
-Within seventy-two hours, Denmark and Greenland were suggesting an Arctic NATO mission, the European Commission was signalling a support package, and allies were using the word "whiplash" to describe how fast the whole thing escalated.
+Within seventy-two hours, Denmark and Greenland were suggesting an Arctic NATO mission, and the European Commission was signalling a support package.
+By the end of the week, Reuters was describing the effect on allies as "whiplash."
 [1] [2] [4]

 Seventy-two hours.
 Not months of deliberation.
 Days.
 The filing cabinets were ready.
-The frameworks were pre-loaded.
-Greenland was already being treated as a strategic asset; the only question was when the paperwork would catch up to the posture.
+Some frameworks were already in motion.
+Greenland was already being treated as a strategic asset: the question was when the paperwork would catch up to the posture.

 The official story is security.
 Protection.
 Arctic defence.
 But here's the thing about panic rooms: you don't build one because you feel safe.
 You build one because you've stopped trusting the walls.

-For five hundred years, Western power has been built on one thing: controlling the sea.
+For roughly five centuries, much of Western power has rested on one thing: controlling the sea.
 Maritime chokepoints.
-Naval dominance.
-The ability to blockade, sanction, and strangle any economy that depends on shipping (which is all of them).
+Naval reach.
+The ability to blockade, sanction, and squeeze economies that depend on shipping, which is almost all of them.

 Trains don't care about naval blockades.

-So what do you do when you've spent five centuries building maritime dominance and suddenly the world is routing around you?
-You panic.
-You grab for whatever control you can still exercise.
-You fortify the perimeters you still hold.
-You build panic rooms at the top of the world and call it "Arctic security."
+So what happens when a system built around maritime dominance sees the world routing around it?
+It grabs for the control it can still exercise.
+It fortifies the perimeters it still holds.
+It builds panic rooms at the top of the world and calls it "Arctic security."

 Greenland is not a prize.
 It is a panic room.
 And this episode documents how the panic becomes permanent infrastructure.